Dorado Wings

-Dorado Wings was a small commuter airline that operated from Luis Muñoz Marín International Airport in San Juan, Puerto Rico to Dorado Airport in the tourist center of Dorado.
+Dorado Wings was a small commuter airline that operated from Luis Muñoz Marín International Airport in San Juan, Puerto Rico to Dorado Airport in the tourist center of Dorado, Puerto Rico.
 Dorado Wings was the only commercial operator at Dorado Airport.
-Dorado Wings existed from 1964 to 1982.
+Dorado Wings existed under that name from 1964 to 1981.
 In early 1981, the airline was purchased and its name was changed to Crown Air which operated until 1988.

 Commuter turboprop and prop aircraft operated by Dorado Wings during its existence included: